Soliiwir/map-app/Campus spec_design.md

 ### 2.3 Building Information and Location
 - **Marker Details:** When a user taps on the building marker, a popup displays building details such as name and description (Gym: This building...).
 - **User Marker:** There is a dynamic marker on the map showing the users current location.
-- ** Visited Location:** Recently visited locations are saved for quick access.

 ## 3. user Flow
 1. User opens the application.
 2. User allows the application to access location.
 3. User searches for a specific building.
-4. User selects location and taps "Start."
+4. User selects location and chooses between: Start in-app Navigation or Open in Google Maps."
 5. The app displays routes ETA and travel distance.
 6. User taps "End" to stop navigation.
-7. User can view previously visited locations.
-8. When marker is tapped, the app shows building details.
+7. When marker is tapped, the app shows building details.

 ## 4. Technical considerations